Bolton Valley, VT Demographics

 A map of Bolton Valley's Population by Race

-Of the 180 places in Vermont, Bolton Valley is the 113th most populous.
+Bolton Valley is ranked the 118th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bolton Valley was ranked the 113th most populous place in the 2020 Census.

 Bolton Valley's White Population